Mitsogo people

-The Mitsogo or Tsogo are an ethno-cultural group from the highlands of Gabon.
+The Mitsogho, Mitsogho, or Tsogo are an ethno-cultural group from the highlands of Gabon.
 They reside mainly in Ngounié Province to the north and east of Mouila.
-Numbering around 13,000, they speak the Tsogo language.
-In the late 19th and early 20th century they were known for their fierce resistance to the French.
+Numbering around 13,000 to 15,000, they speak the Tsogo language.

 Description

-There are about 13,000 Mitsogo people who speak the Tsogo language.
-They reside mainly in Ngounié Province in southern-central Gabon, to the north and east of Mouila.
-The region is named after the major river, Ngounié River, a tributary of the Ogooué River, and is so associated with the Mitsogo that it is often referred to as "Mitsogo country".
-It is sometimes also known as Mitsogo.
-Roughly 90% of them are Christian.
+There are about 13,000 to 15,000 Mitsogho people who speak the Tsogo language.
+They reside mainly in Ngounié Province in southern-central Gabon, to the north and east of Mouila.The region is named after the major river, Ngounié River, a tributary of the Ogooué River, and is so associated with the Mitsogho that it is often referred to as "Mitsogho country".
+It is sometimes also known as Mitsogho.
+The area is also known for its humid and mountainous climate which help prevent access and contribute to the lack of information on the tribe.
+The tribe is broken up into smaller mobile communities where they practice slash and burn agriculture as well as hunting and fishing.